Fern spike: Causes

 Extinction events have historically been caused by massive environmental disturbances, such as meteor strikes.
 Volcanic eruptions can also wipe out local ecosystems through pyroclastic flows and landslides, leaving the ground bare for new colonization.
 For a population to recover and thrive after such an event, it must be able to tolerate the conditions of the disturbed environment.
 Ferns have multiple characteristics which predispose them to grow in those environments.

 Spore characteristics

 Plants generally reproduce with spores or seeds, meaning those will be what germinates in a disaster's aftermath.
 But spores have advantages over seeds in the environmental conditions produced by a disaster.
-They're generally produced in higher numbers than seeds, and are smaller, aiding wind dispersal.
+They are generally produced in higher numbers than seeds, and are smaller, aiding wind dispersal.
 While many wind-dispersed pollens of seed plants are smaller and farther dispersed than spores, pollen cannot germinate into a plant and must land in a receptive flower.
 Some seed plants also require animals to disperse their seeds, which may not be present after a disaster.
 These characteristics allow ferns to rapidly colonize an area with their spores.

 Fern spores require light to germinate.
 Following major disturbances that clear or reduce plant life, the ground would receive ample sunlight that may promote spore germination.
 Some species' spores contain chlorophyll, which hastens germination and may aid rapid colonization of clear ground.